 Table 2.3 summarizes information related to forest reliance.
 Although households are located relatively close to forests, very few identified their primary or secondary occupations as being forest based.
 Indeed, agriculture was considered the main occupation by the majority of households in all four communities, which is reflected by the higher reliance on crop income shown above.
 That said, in three of the four communities, more than 50% of households had sold forest products (mostly açai) during the previous year.
 In ACRE1 and ACRE3, a very high percentage (79% and 59%, respectively) of households reported a change in their sale of forest products in relation to two years prior.
-Most of this change reflected an increase in sales, with higher demand and higher prices for again given as the main reason for the increase.
+Most of this change reflected an increase in sales, with higher demand and higher prices for açai given as the main reason for the increase.
 Additionally, between 38% and 55% of households in all communities reported a change in consumption of forest products.
 For those that reported an increase, the main reason given was a greater need to collect food from the forest, often related to an increase in household size.
 For those households that had decreased their forest product consumption, the main reason was a lack of available wild game due to a population increase in the area.
 In all four communities, households were highly dependent on the use of fuelwood for cooking.
-Such information on household consumption and sale of forest c Total area of agricultural, forest, other natural habitat and residential areas controlled by the household, either used or rented out.
+Such information on household consumption and sale of forest products can help inform those SISA strategies that aim to increase the value of standing forests for people's livelihoods by indicating where more investments and government support might be beneficial.